Venkatagiri: Politics

 Venkatagiri falls under Venkatagiri (Assembly constituency) of Andhra Pradesh Legislative Assembly.
 It is in turn a part of Tirupati (Lok Sabha constituency).
-Neduramalli Janrdhan Reddy, Ex-CM of AP was represented as MLA from Venkatagiri AC from 1989 to 1994 & his wife Neduramalli RajayaLakshmi, Ex-Education minister of AP from 2004 to 2009, 2019 – till date Anam Ramnarayana Reddy of YSRCP Party.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
-The medium of instruction followed by different schools are English, Telugu.
+The medium of instruction followed by different schools are English and Telugu.
 AP Residential School, RVM High School, RVRKY ZP Girls High School, AP Residential Junior College, IIHT, Visvodaya govt college and ESS Degree colleges are very old institutes in Venkatagiri Town.
-There is also a Central government school in venkatagiri, Kendriya Vidhyalaya.
+There is also a Central government school in Venkatagiri, Kendriya Vidhyalaya.

 Transport

 Venkatagiri railway station is located on Gudur–Katpadi branch line.
 APSRTC buses, run by state government provide transport to the nearby and long-distance travel.